 We continued on for another two weeks.
 Some days we responded to calls from the airship, on others we went out on our own.
 There was 500 miles of tracks to patrol, and with only two locomotives, our company was stretched thin.

 Saxby called Molly and I into his office one morning for a meeting: “I’ve received word of a change in strategy.
 Easterbrook Robotics has developed a new automaton.
 New robots that are specially designed to shoot flamethrowers.”

 “You’re going to replace us with robots?” said Molly.

-“I’m giving you both a raise in pay grade from private to corporal, and I’m enlisting you in a newly formed expeditionary force.
-You will fly on airships into the Forsaken Zone and search for nests of human zombies.”
+“Yes, but have no fear, her majesty needs you two elsewhere.
+You’re not going to lose your jobs in the military service.
+I’m giving you both a raise in pay from private to corporal, and enlisting you in a newly formed expeditionary force.
+You’ll fly over the Forsaken Zone in airships, and search for nests of human zombies.”

-“Sounds like a dangerous assignment.”
-I said.
+“Sounds like a dangerous assignment,” I said.